saadabban76/realtime-chatApp/README.md

 ## Real time chat
-Build a simple chat applications using raw websockets in Node.js that supports the following features -
+a simple chat applications using raw websockets in Node.js that supports the following features -

  - Allow an admin to create a new chat session/room.
 Admin should be allowed to set the following properties on the room -
   - Name